SeleniumHQ/fluent-selenium/README.md

 ```

 This will throw an exception **after** the elapsed time, if it still hasn't **disappeared** from the DOM.

+Selenium 1.0 had an API function isElementPresent.
+The 'without' functionality is akin to isElementNotPresent, or rather waitForElementToNotBePresent.

 ### Element in the DOM, but not visible 'yet'